 Small Change Diaper Service is located in La Crescent, Minnesota.
-Small Change is operated by Ability Building Center (ABC) whose mission is to improve the lives of people in Southeastern Minnesota by providing rehabilitation and employment services for persons with disabilities and other special needs.
+Small Change is operated by Ability Building Community (ABC) whose mission is to improve the lives of people in Southeastern Minnesota by providing rehabilitation and employment services for persons with disabilities and other special needs.

 How Does Small Change Work?

 You’ve made the decision that cloth diapers are the way to go for your baby and your planet.
 But how does it actually work?

 First, we determine how many cloth diapers per week you will need.
 We will then deliver the number we estimated for the first two weeks.
 Each week thereafter you will receive the same number of clean diapers that we picked up from you the week before.
 You do not need to be at home for pickups and deliveries.

 Need more than you thought?
 No problem.
 You can call or email us to adjust the number at any time.